THE LATEST RULES, REGULATIONS, AND LOCAL’S TIPS YOU NEED FOR ENJOYING ONE OF THE OGDEN AREA’S CROWN JEWELS.

-ClubRec, at Cemetery Point, is the only outfitter located on the water and specializes in all things water-related.
+This is the only outfitter located on the water, and they specialize in all things water-related.
 Their boats and Jet-Skis are in the water and waiting, and their beachside shop has dozens of paddleboards, kayaks, and canoes.
 They also sell various marine supplies, life jackets, snacks and beverages.

-Chris’s, a service station and restaurant located on Highway 39 as you enter Huntsville, you'll find Ogden Valley Sports.
+Adjacent to Chris's service station and restaurant located on Highway 39 as you enter Huntsville, you'll find Ogden Valley Sports.
 They rent paddleboards as well as powered watercraft, and you’ll need to be able to pull a trailer to one of the boat ramps.
 Check their website for reservation and rental information.

-Diamond Peak in Eden and Detours in Huntsville specialize in human-powered watercraft rentals such as paddleboards and kayaks, and you’ll need a vehicle capable of transporting your rentals to the water.
-Diamond Peak also rents mountain bikes and cruisers for those wanting to jump on the paved Pineview Loop trail that circumnavigates most of the lake.
+Diamond Peak specializes in human-powered watercraft rentals such as paddleboards and kayaks, so you’ll need a vehicle capable of transporting your rentals to the water.
+They also rent mountain bikes and cruisers for those wanting to ride along the paved Pineview Loop trail that circumnavigates most of the lake.

-Pineview is a blue ribbon fishery containing black crappie, largemouth bass, yellow perch, smallmouth bass, tiger muskellunge, bluegill, bullhead catfish, green sunfish, and common carp.
+Pineview is a blue ribbon fishery containing black crappie, largemouth bass, yellow perch, smallmouth bass, tiger muskellunge (or “tiger muskie”), bluegill, bullhead catfish, green sunfish, and common carp.
 Don’t worry, the myths you may have heard about sharks in Pineview Reservoir are just that - a myth.
 An overview from the Utah Division of Wildlife Resources can be found here, and the most recent fishing report can be found here.